chrisplatorres/exokit-web-docs/_posts/getting-started/2019-09-05-browser-requirements.md

 # Chrome
 To run Exokit Web with Chrome, you must run Chrome 66 and later, enable the `chrome://flags/#webxr` flag and disable the `chrome://flags/#xr-sandbox` flag.
 (The URL must be entered manually.)

-# Firefox
-Using Exokit Web in Firefox, you may get the error in console: `ReferenceError: SharedArrayBuffer is not defined`.

-Per Mozilla [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) is disabled in Firefox due to Spectre, but, re-enabled in Chrome since ~v67.

-To fix:
-Open the `about:config` page in Firefox and set the `javascript.options.shared_memory` value to `true`.